IBMDeveloperUK/pixiedust-spark-wml/README.md

-# Build a Product Recommendation Engine and Revenue Dashboard with PixieDust
+# Analyse Customer Data and Build a Product Recommendation Engine and Revenue Dashboard with PixieDust

 An example of a same-day grocery delivery service is used to show you how to: